DLarisa/Bachelor-Thesis/README.md

 # Bachelor Thesis
-This repo contains my Bachelor's Thesis (2021) from the University of Bucharest, Faculty of Mathematics & Informatics.
+This repo contains my Bachelor's Thesis (2021) from the University of Bucharest, Faculty of Mathematics & Informatics, written in Romanian.
 The title of the paper is: *Securing Information using Steganographic Techniques*.

 Throughout this paper, I present some of the most famous Steganography Algorithms and I propose an improved method for LSB.
 Algorithms presented:
 1. LSB - Naive Implementation